ZH-heng/technology_development/README.md

 ## Citation
 Please cite the following paper if you use this code and dataset in your work.

->Heng Zhang, Chengzhi Zhang, Yuzhuo Wang.
+>Heng Zhang, Chengzhi Zhang\*, Yuzhuo Wang.
 Revealing the Technology Evolution of Natural Language Processing: A Scientific Entity-Centric Perspective. ***Information Processing and Management***, 2023 (Under Review).